mfinelli/cmsc-421-project-1/clojure-intro.md

 #### Vectors ####

-Vectors are generally more useful then lists; they support efficient lookup by index.
-A vector literal uses square brackets, e.g. [1 1 2 3 5].
+Vectors are generally more useful then lists; they support efficient lookup by index (Clojure vectors are indexed from 0).
+A vector literal uses square brackets.

     user=> (nth [1 2 3 5] 2)
     3